 o: displays process ID (PID) associated with each connection

-You can confirm the process by finding the returned PIDs on the Task Manager Details tab.
+You can confirm the process by finding that PID on the Task Manager Details tab:

 If the command is unsuccessful, Command Prompt returns a warning that the connection could not be opened.